 Vitamin C is a water-soluble vitamin that is an indispensable factor in the production of many essential substances in the body.
 In aqueous body structures, it is the most important antioxidant, protecting tissue structures, cell membranes and cell components, and genetic information from oxidative damage.
 The sperm cell carries 50 percent of the DNA involved in conception, thus healthy seminal fluid naturally has a high level of vitamin C.

-Vitamin E (tocopherol) is the most important fat-soluble antioxidant with a highly-protective effect on the fat constituents of cell membranes, as well as blood lipids.
+Vitamin E (as D-alpha tocopheryl acid succinate) is the most important fat-soluble antioxidant with a highly-protective effect on the fat constituents of cell membranes, as well as blood lipids.
 In this regard, it is particularly important for the health of the brain, the immune system and the reproductive system.

-Carotenoids are another class of fat-soluble nutrients with antioxidant qualityies.
+Natural carotenoids (beta-carotene, lutein, lycopene) are another class of fat-soluble nutrients with antioxidant qualities.
 They are especially helpful when it comes to neutralizing certain toxins from cigarette smoke and environmental chemicals.
 The body’s tissues communicate via gap junctions, and carotenoids help protect these vital information paths.

-Vitamin A is the most important vitamin for growth and development, and can help support healthy skin.
+Vitamin A (as beta carotene) is the most important vitamin for growth and development, and can help support healthy skin.
 Getting enough vitamin A is important for those with skin problems like psoriasis and acne.
 In particular, vitamin A supports the health of the thymus gland, which regulates the immune system.

-As co-enzymes, the various water-soluble substances that are part of the vitamin B complex – B1, B2, B6, B12, folic acid, pantothenic acid, biotin, and niacinamide – help maintain healthy cognition, support the health of the nervous system, and are vital when it comes to energy production, regeneration, and detoxification.
+As co-enzymes, the various water-soluble substances that are part of the vitamin B complex -- B1 (thiamine), B2 (riboflavin), B6, B12, folic acid, pantothenic acid, biotin, and niacinamide – help maintain healthy cognition, support the health of the nervous system, and are vital when it comes to energy production, regeneration, and detoxification.

 BioPQQ™ Pyrroloquinoline quinone disodium salt is an enzyme with B-vitamin properties that is found in many foods (spinach, green peppers, parsley, green tea, potatoes, natto).
 In 2003, the Journal of Nature classified BioPQQ™ as a new member of the vitamin B family, making it the first new vitamin discovered since 1948.
 BioPQQ™ acts directly in the mitochondria, the mini-power plants of all cells, including sperm cells.
 It also helps protect the brain against free radicals, while promoting the health of the nervous system and cellular health in general.
 Studies performed in mice and rats have shown that a diet lacking in pyrroloquinoline quinone disodium salt can result in problems involving reproduction, development and immune defense.